calcut/gauldry-lab-data/docs.md

 ## Architecture - Anatomy of a system

-This chapter breaks down a typical system into key components, and discusses the design choices a developer might make when getting started.
+This chapter breaks down a typical system into key components.
+It discusses the design options a developer might evaluate, leading to recommended choices for an example system.

 ### Microcontroller